Sourcesible

 Cause: The JSON key file is corrupted, truncated, or was not generated correctly from Google Cloud Console.

-Fix: Delete the uploaded file by clicking the trash icon on the credential upload field, then re-download a new JSON key from Google Cloud Console following the steps in Section 2.3 and re-upload.
+Fix: Delete the uploaded file by clicking the trash icon on the credential upload field, then re-download a new JSON key from Google Cloud Console and re-upload.

 Test Connection Fails with Permission Denied